SylphAI-Inc/AdalFlow/docs/source/tutorials/retriever.rst

 A reranker will take ``ModelType.RERANKER`` and the standard LightRAG library requires it to have four arguments in the ``model_kwargs``:
 ``['model', 'top_k', 'documents', 'query']``.
 It is in the ModelClient which converts LightRAG's standard arguments to the model's specific arguments.
-If you want to intergrate your reranker, either locally or using APIs, check out :class:`components.model_client.transformers_client.TransformersClient` and
+If you want to intergrate your reranker, either locally or using APIs, check out :class:`TransformersClient<components.model_client.transformers_client.TransformersClient>` and
-:class:`components.model_client.cohere_client.CohereAPIClient` for how to do it.
+:class:`CohereAPIClient<components.model_client.cohere_client.CohereAPIClient>` for how to do it.

 To use it from the ``RerankerRetriever``, we only need to pass the ``model`` along with other arguments who does not